 Pearl dust produces a sparkly pearly luster with a hint of color to it.
 It is usually opaque which makes it ideal for use on decorations that don’t require too much color.
 The good thing about this edible dust is that it can also be mixed with petal dust for a little color.

-This type of edible dust is best for gum paste flowers.
+Petal dust is best used for gum paste flowers.
 This is because it produces strong deeper hues and has a matte finish.
 This matte effect gives gum paste flowers a more realistic look.

 That means that you can use sparkle dust when you want an effect that’s not over the top but not as mild as with pearl dust.